celo-org/docs/docs/command-line-interface/introduction.md

 You can find the Celo CLI package on NPM [here](https://www.npmjs.com/package/@celo/celocli).

-### Optional
+## Optional: Run a Full Node

-**Run a Celo node full node.** Commands need to connect to a Celo node to execute most functionality.
+Commands need to connect to a Celo node to execute most functionality.
 You can either use [Forno](../developer-resources/forno/index.md) (this is the easiest way) or run your own full node if you prefer.
 See the [Running a Full Node](../getting-started/mainnet/running-a-full-node-in-mainnet.md) instructions for more details on running a full node.

 The easiest way to connect `celocli` to the Celo network is by running the following command in your terminal with `celocli` installed: